So many questions...

 • Hepatitis B: Recommended for travelers who may have close contact with the local population or require medical treatment.
 Extremely unlikely to be required.

 • Dengue Fever: Dengue fever is endemic in Kerala, but outbreaks happen generally later in the year.
 A new vaccine against Dengue has become available recently but is usually recommended for stays longer than 30 days.
-For travels to Kerala in February, mosquito repellent should be sufficient.
-Your doctor won't mention or suggest this.
+For travels to Kerala in February, mosquito repellent is sufficient.

 What about Malaria?